 Darnel Degand

-Assistant Professor
+Associate Professor

 Before joining UC Davis, Professor Degand amassed nearly two decades of professional experience as an interactive media producer.
-A sampling of his resume includes roles as a multimedia designer at the City University of New York’s Queensborough Community College, as a game designer/developer for Sesame Workshop and as a technical development manager for an online advertising firm acquired by Amazon.
+A sampling of his resume includes roles as a multimedia designer at the City University of New York’s Queensborough Community College, as a game designer/developer for Sesame Workshop, and as a technical development manager for an online advertising firm acquired by Amazon.

 Research Interests